ScottishCovidResponse/SCRCdata/README.md

 ## Templates

 The following templates are available in the `inst/templates` directory.
-These templates are used to upload metadata to the data repository.
+These templates are used to upload metadata to the data registry.
 Depending on what you have, you need to use a different template.

 | Template                  | What do you have?                                                                            |
 | ---                       | ---                                                                                          |